 It is rare for others to write a message and not expect an answer.
 It is nice to respond to messages and even better, to respond relatively quickly.
 Therefore, check your inbox regularly and answer with a “reply tomorrow” if you are busy for the rest of the day.

 Tip: With a free profile, you can view the last 5 LinkedIn profiles that have visited your profile under “Who’s viewed your profile”.
 This requires that you have an open profile, which means others also see when you visit their profile.
-This is edited under the private settings
+This is edited under the privacy settings.

-So, you think “What the heck is the WIIFFM filter”?
-It is a “filter” that is asking “what’s in it for me?” and most people use without knowing it.
+So, you think, “What the heck is the WIIFFM filter”?
+It is a “filter” that is asking, “what’s in it for me?” and most people use it without knowing.

-Your profile should, therefore, reflect what you can do for potential customers – not a long description of what your product is, but what it can do for them.
-Therefore, speak directly to your audience – the user must know that they are the correct place and you are the person to solve their problem.
+Therefore, your profile should reflect what you can do for potential customers – not a long description of what your product is, but what it can do for them.
+Therefore, speak directly to your audience – the user must know that they are the correct place, and you are the person to solve their problem.

 First of all, it is against LinkedIn’s rules to have anything other than your name as your name.
 Secondly, and maybe even more important, other users will find you easier if you type in your full name – and preferably with recognizable middle names that stand out.